vaimee/my2sec/README.md

   <div class="text-paragraph">
     <h2>INSTALLATION</h2>
-      <h3>Production</h3>
       <p>
-      In Production, the USER needs to download only the AW-PRODUCER, it will be the Server Administrator which will deploy the mapping part.<br>
-      The AW-PRODUCER is an ELECTRON APP distribuited via an exe file.
-Follow this steps to download and use the producer:</p>
+      Follow this steps to download and use the Aw-Producer:</p>
       <ol>
         <li>
         Download the latest release zip file: <br>